 In a panic, I texted him again, apologizing and asking when he was free.
 But in the space of that week, his schedule had filled up and he wouldn’t have a night off until October.
 The next time we talked, he was firmly in a relationship — someone else with a more convenient schedule texted back in time.
 They’re still together, over a year later.

 What I’ve discovered since is that not only am I an occasional ghoster, but I am actually a serial ghoster.
 I perpetually break plans, forget to respond, and leave people hanging.
-Once I convinced someone to leave a house party and then fell asleep by the time they arrived; I woke up to five furious messages, to which replied with “Sorry lol i fell asleep.”
+Once I convinced someone to leave a house party and then fell asleep by the time they arrived; I woke up to five furious messages, to which I replied, “Sorry lol i fell asleep.”

 I’ve forgotten names, birthdays, and numbers.
 I’ve ended conversations mid-sentence — I might receive a direct question, and then turn off my phone to go do something else.
 Even as I write this, I’m technically online on Grindr right now but not responding to anything.
 I’m the worst kind of person to date.